 We only send the newsletter containing promotional information (hereinafter referred to as the “Newsletter”) with your consent (as a Newsletter recipient) or legal permission.
 Where the content of the Newsletter is specifically outlined as part of the registration process, this information is a decisive factor in your consent.

 Registration for our Newsletter is completed via what is known as a ‘double opt-in’ procedure.
 This means that after registering, you receive an email in which you are asked to confirm your registration.
 This confirmation is required to ensure that no-one can register using an unknown email address.
 Newsletter registrations are logged to demonstrate that the registration process is conducted in accordance with legal requirements.
 This includes storing the registration and confirmation dates as well as the IP address.
 Any changes to your Data stored with the Newsletter dispatch service are also recorded.

-To register for the Newsletter, we ask you to enter your email address, first name and surname and the name of your company.
-We do this for the following reasons: we use your first name and surname so that we can address you personally.
+To register for the Newsletter, we ask you to enter anemail address, first name and surname and the company name.
+We do this for the following reasons: we process the first name and surname so that we can address you personally.
 We ask you for the additional data so that we can use internal statistical analyses to improve the content design and layout of the Newsletter, optimise it and improve its usability for you.

 Recipient data is used in an anonymised form, i.e. without assigning it to a user, to optimise or improve our services, e.g. to optimise the technology used to send out and display the Newsletter.
 Your Data is not passed on to third parties.

 We may also use usage data, including information about whether a Newsletter has been opened, when it was opened and which links in the Newsletter were clicked, for statistical analysis.